For direct volume purchases at a discounted rate, contact us (U.S. and U.K only)

 Constantinople and Byzantium

-Constantinople and Byzantium by Léon Bloy (1846-1917) was originally published in book form in 1917, itself a “definitive re-printing of The Byzantine Epic and Gustave Schlumberger, published in 1906 by the Nouvelle Revue.”
-This book is a summary and interpretation then, à la Bloy, of Schlumbergerʼs “trilogy” with its focus on the Macedonian dynasty of Byzantium from the middle of the tenth century to the middle of the eleventh.
-It covers the rise and fall of such warrior emperors as Nicephorus Phocas, John Tzimiskes, and Basil II, the “Bulgar Slayer,” under whom the Eastern Roman Empire experienced a kind of Renaissance, after a long series of wars with Bulgars, Rus (Russians), Saracens, and later Normans, to name only a few peoples, in the years and decades immediately preceding the Crusades.
-The last chapter treats of the two Porphyrogenita (“born in the purple”) empresses, Zoe and Theodora, “last branches of the Macedonian oak.”
+Constantinople and Byzantium by Léon Bloy (1846-1917), a notable work among Catholic literature, was originally published in book form in 1917.
+This edition serves as a definitive re-printing of The Byzantine Epic and Gustave Schlumberger, which was published in 1906 by the Nouvelle Revue.
+In this insightful book, Léon Bloy offers a summary and interpretation of Schlumberger's 'trilogy,' focusing on the Macedonian dynasty of Byzantium from the middle of the tenth century to the middle of the eleventh.
+It explores the rise and fall of warrior emperors such as Nicephorus Phocas, John Tzimiskes, and Basil II, famously known as the 'Bulgar Slayer.'
+Under Basil II, the Eastern Roman Empire saw a remarkable Renaissance following an extensive series of conflicts with various groups, including Bulgars, Rus (Russians), Saracens, and later Normans, right before the Crusades.
+The final chapter delves into the lives of the two Porphyrogenita ('born in the purple') empresses, Zoe and Theodora, who are regarded as the last branches of the Macedonian oak.

 The Biography of Léon Bloy by René Martineau